-Phototaxis experiments on free-swimming cells.
-Threedimensional tracking of phototactic cells was performed using the method described previously [42] with the modified apparatus shown in Fig. 3(b).
+C. Phototaxis experiments on free-swimming cells

+Three-dimensional tracking of phototactic cells was performed using the method described previously [43] with the modified apparatus shown in Fig. 3(b).
 The experimental setup comprised of a sample chamber suspended in an outer water tank to eliminate thermal convection.
-The modified sample chamber was composed of two acrylic flanges (machined in-house) that were clamped in a watertight manner onto an open-ended square borosilicate glass tube $(2 \text{ cm} \times 2 \text{ cm} \times 2.5 \text{ cm}; \text{Vetrospec Ltd}, \text{UK}).$ This design allowed a more accurate and easy calibration of the field of view and a simpler and better loading system of the sample via two barbed fittings.
+The modified sample chamber was composed of two acrylic flanges (machined in-house) that were clamped in a watertight manner onto an open-ended square borosilicate glass tube (2 cm × $2 \text{ cm} \times 2.5 \text{ cm}$; Vetrospec Ltd, UK).
+This design allowed a more accurate and easy calibration of the field of view and a simpler and better loading system of the sample via two barbed fittings.
 This new design also minimized sample contamination during experiments.
-Two 6 megapixel charge-coupled device (CCD) cameras (Prosilica GT2750; Allied Vision Technologies, Germany), coupled to two InfiniProbeTM TS-160s (Infinity, USA) with Micro HM objectives were used to achieve a larger working distance than in earlier work (48 mm vs. 38 mm) at a higher total magnification of $\times 16$.
-The source of phototactic stimulus was a $470 \,\mathrm{nm}$ blue-light LED (M470F1; Thorlabs, USA) coupled to a solarization-resistant optical fiber (M22L01; Thorlabs, USA) attached to an in-house assembled fiber collimator that included a $\emptyset 12.7$ mm plano-convex lens (LA1074-A; Thorlabs, USA).
+Two 6-megapixel chargecoupled device (CCD) cameras (Prosilica GT2750; Allied Vision Technologies, Germany), coupled to two InfiniProbe TS-160 (Infinity, USA) with Micro HM objectives were used to achieve a larger working distance than in earlier work (48 mm versus 38 mm) at a higher total magnification of $\times 16$.
+The source of phototactic stimulus was a 470 nm blue-light LED (M470F1; Thorlabs, USA) coupled to a solarizationresistant optical fiber (M22L01; Thorlabs, USA) attached to an in-house assembled fiber collimator that included a Ø12.7 mm plano-convex lens (LA1074-A; Thorlabs, USA).
 Calibration of the collimated optical fiber was performed similarly to the experiments with immobilized cells.
 The calibration took account of the thickness of the walls of the outer water tank and the inner sample chamber, as well as the water in between.

 The two CCD cameras and the blue-light LED used for the stimulus light were controlled using LabVIEW 2013 (National Instruments, USA) including the image acquisition driver NI-IMAQ (National Instruments, USA).
-The cameras were triggered and synchronized at a frame rate of 10 Hz via a data-acquisition device (NI USB 6212-BNC: National Instruments, USA).
-For every tracking experiment $(n{\text{mov}[3d]} = 6)$, two 300-frame movies were acquired (side and top) with the phototactic light triggered at frame 50 ($5 \,\mathrm{s}$ into the recording).
-The intensity of the blue-light stimulus was chosen to be either 5 or $10 \,\mu \text{E} \cdot \text{s}^{-1} \cdot \text{m}^{-2}$.
-To track the cells we used in-house tracking computer programs written in MATLAB as described in [42].
-Briefly, for every pair of movies cells were tracked in the side and top movies corresponding to the xz-plane and in the xy-plane respectively.
-The two tracks were aligned based on their x-component to reconstruct the three-dimensional trajectories.
-The angle between the cell's directional vector and the light was then calculated for every time point.
+The cameras were triggered and synchronized at a frame rate of 10 Hz via a data-acquisition device (NI USB 6212-BNC; National Instruments, USA).
+For every tracking experiment $(n{\text{mov}[3d]} = 6)$, two 300-frame movies were acquired (side and top) with the phototactic light triggered at frame 50 (5 s into the recording).
+The intensity of the blue-light stimulus was chosen to be either 5 or $10 \,\mu\text{E s}^{-1}\,\text{m}^{-2}$.
+To track the cells we used in-house tracking computer programs written in MATLAB as described in [43].
+Briefly, for every pair of movies cells were tracked from the side (x-z plane) and top (x-y plane).
+The two tracks were aligned based on their x component to reconstruct the three-dimensional trajectories.
+The angle between the cell's directional vector and the light was calculated at every time point.

 FIG. 4.
-Flagellar photoresponse of an immobilized cell after a step-up in light.
-Light is from the left (blue arrow), toward the eyespot.
-The panels show overlaid flagellar waveforms of a single beat (a) in the dark and (b) starting at 50 ms (52.5 ms) for the cis (trans) flagellum after the step increase in light.
-Scale bar is 5 μm.
+Flagellar photoresponse of an immobilized cell after a step up in light.
+Light from the left (blue arrow) illuminates the eyespot.
+Panels show overlaid waveforms of a single beat (a) in the dark and (b) starting at 50 ms (52.5 ms) for the cis (trans) flagellum after the step up.
+Scale bar is 5 μ m.